Dynamit/referee/README.md

 ## Sponsorship

-This project is sponsored by the iOS Mobile group at [Dynamit LLC](http://dynamit.com).
+This project is sponsored by the iOS Mobile group at [Dynamit, LLC](http://dynamit.com).